alexsave/wmft/markdown/01-part1-intro.md

-# Part I — Start Fast
+# Part I - Start Fast

-# Chapter 1 — Your First 7 Days
+## Your First 7 Days

 ::: pullquote
-"Consistency beats intensity when intensity prevents consistency."
+**"Consistency beats intensity when intensity prevents consistency."**
 :::

 Welcome to running!
-The first week is crucial—not for building fitness (that takes months), but for building the habit.
+The first week is crucial - not for building fitness (that takes months), but for building the habit.
 This chapter will get you moving safely and confidently.

-## The 10-Minute Rule
+### The 10-Minute Rule

 If you feel flat before a run, start anyway and reassess after 10 minutes.
 If you still feel terrible, jog home and live to train another day.
 Most of the time, you'll feel better and continue.

 ::: note
-**Coach's Note**
-Easy days should feel *easy*.
+**Coach's Note:** Easy days should feel *easy*.
 If you can't hold a conversation while running, you're going too fast.
 Back off the pace.
 :::

-## Daily Checklist (Week 1)
+### Daily Checklist (Week 1)

 Every run this week should follow this structure: